michaelweihaosong/GUIDE/README.md

   GDIF: 1.2466<br/>
 </i></p>

-run vanilla GNN: Evaluate fairness and utility performance of GCN and credit dataset
+run vanilla GNN: Evaluate fairness and utility performance of GCN and credit dataset (note it is using run_inform.py but with opt_if flag off)

 `python run_inform.py --model gcn --dataset credit --alpha 0 --opt_if 0 --seed 1`
 <p align="left"><i>